 When World War I shut down overseas travel in the early 20th century, the railways and national parks teamed up to inspire Americans to plan their next vacation closer to home.
 Ads were launched combating the idea that only beautiful places existed in foreign countries (Glacier National Park, for example, was promoted as “America’s Switzerland”).
 This campaign – See America First – created a national tourism identity and defined the culture of traveling in the American West.

 Inspired by the recent centennial celebration of our National Parks system in 2016, I felt called to bring a new contemporary voice to one of the defining characteristics of our country.
 With the spirit of the original campaign at the forefront of my mind, I photographed travelers throughout the region of the West on their journey to See America.
 I discovered that what was once our frontier is now a frequently traveled, highly saturated landscape sprinkled with scenic vistas, selfie sticks, and a joyful bounty of human curiosity.

 Travelers know that the parks system is built for them — it is a touchstone for creating memories across multiple generations.
 As Sean Smith, former U.S. Park Ranger stated in a TED talk: “Parks have the power to break down differences, to allow us to see similarities and create common ground.
 It’s those values that are the first step to understanding someone else’s point of view, and creating empathy.”

+See America First! is my love letter to America, and my attempt at creating a visual conduit for empathy, which I believe is the best agent for change.
 I’m of the belief that the American West is the most beautiful place in the world.
 I want you to see it, too.